Stylized Water 2 documentation

 Atmospheric Height Fog

-This integration is unfortunately not compatible with the Underwater Rendering extension!
+This asset is unfortunately not compatible with the Underwater Rendering extension!
+As it requires shader code changes, as outlined here.

 Other assets